MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configure-update-settings-for-office-365-proplus.md

 In most cases, you'll use either the Office Deployment Tool or Group Policy, not both, to configure update settings.
 If you do use both to configure a setting, the Group Policy setting overrides the setting configured by the Office Deployment Tool.

-## Use the Office Deployment Tool to configure update settings for Office 365 ProPlus
+## Use the Office Deployment Tool to configure update settings for Microsoft 365 Apps
 <a name="ODT"> </a>

 Users can install Microsoft 365 Apps themselves from the Office 365 portal, but using the Office Deployment Tool to deploy Microsoft 365 Apps to your users gives you more control over the installation.
 This includes controlling how Microsoft 365 Apps is updated.